 Each Release Channel can have up to 100 users assigned to them.
 Since distribution through release channels do not require review, it comes in handy when you want to share your app with friends, or run a limited beta test.

 When your app is ready for distribution to the general public, you copy it to the Store release channel and submit it to us for consideration.

 You can distribute your app outside the Oculus platform by a method known as sideloading.
 To run sideloaded apps, users must enable Unknown Sources in the Settings menu of the Oculus app.
 For more information, see Games and Apps From Unknown Sources.

 Sideloaded apps are not updated through our platform.
 They do not appear in anyone’s Oculus Home Library or have access to any other Oculus features or services.

-Note that enabling Developer Mode and sideloading is not intended for piracy.
+Enabling Developer Mode and sideloading is not intended for piracy.
 For more information, see the Oculus Platform Abuse Policy.

 Note: Off-platform builds must still meet our SDK license requirements.
 In particular, all reserved functions called out in the SDK license, such as home button functionality and menu operation, must be respected.